5 Fundamentals of Defense

 Getting every defender to the ball is another area of defense that we pride ourselves on.
 Taking the right angles to the ball is vital.
 Defenses that are able to get to the ball rarely give up the “big play”.
 Swarm to the ball is the motto we use.
 Gang tackling is a trade mark of a dominating defense.
 Securing gaps, getting to pursuit lanes, and gang tackling is the key to solid team youth football defense.
 Long story short, hold containment, gaps, and SWARM to the ball with passion and energy.

 Creating turnovers for your team is huge.
 It will make the difference in many games.
-My winning percentage when my team created two or more turnovers a game is roughly 70%, give or take.
+My winning percentage when my team created two or more turnovers a game is roughly 80%, give or take.
 It is demoralizing to the opposing team, and a huge positive swing for the team that created the turnover.
-Defenses that swarm to the ball carrier tend to create turnovers and have an overall solid defense.
+Swarming to the ball is a key to creating turnovers and overall solid youth football defense.
 Securing the tackle first is the number one priority.
 When gang tackling, defensive players can hack at the ball, which can lead to turnovers.
 Ask yourself this question, how often do you practice ball security in practice?
 Not much I bet.
 So having your players hack at the ball consistently will lead to fumbles and a potential turnover for your team.
 The underneath punch is also a great way to create a turnover, especially when you are running down the ball carrier from behind.
+Creating turnovers is probably the biggest boast you can give your team.
+Creating turnovers is one of the most important Fundamentals of Youth Football Defense.

 Getting an interception is another area that we try to focus on.
 Creating interceptions are sometimes difficult because youth football is so run oriented.
 But keeping the wide receivers in front of you and delivering a blow can pop the ball in the air, leading to a potential interception.
 Keeping the receiver in front will give your defender a chance to get an interception because the ball can tip off the receiver’s hands quite often.